-Winter is in full effect, and you may not realize it, but freezing temps can be just as dangerous — if not more so — to gadgets than the Summer heat since there are hidden dangers you can't see.
+Unless you live in California, chances are it's pretty freakin' cold where you are.
+You may not realize it, but freezing temps can be just as dangerous to gadgets — if not more so — as the Summer heat , since there are hidden dangers you can't see.
 Check out these six Winter weather tips that will help ensure your gadgets see the light of Spring this year.

 - Keep them out of the trunk — Keep your laptops, cell phones, and tablets out of the trunk for extended periods during cold days to prevent damage to screens and to keep your hard drive from freezing.